-- 6.1.27 Existing eroded slopes are being shaped to minimize future erosion and to improve visual value of the area.
-Planting works at the eroded slope will be carried out before the commencement of wet season. - 6.1.28 Retained trees, such as T1235, in front of Bungalow A (ER office) were damaged by trenching works.
+- 6.1.29 Existing eroded slopes are being shaped (further upstream of scaring area of Stream A) to minimize future erosion and to improve visual value of the area.
+Soil conditioner was mixed with existing soil.
+Planting works at the eroded slope will be carried out before wet season. - 6.1.30 Shrub seedlings were planted on slopes of Holes 4, 7, 8 and 18.
+The newly planted shrubs were in fair health.
+Health condition of hydroseeded grass had declined due to the dry climate and insufficient watering. - 6.1.31 Retained trees, such as T1235, in front of Bungalow A (ER office) were damaged by trenching works.
 Roots were cut improperly and are exposed.
-The Contractor shall cut the damage root with sharp tool and cover them with moist Hessian sheet to retain moisture. - 6.1.29 Retained trees, such as but not limited to T957 and T956, next to administration building were severely damaged by construction.
-The Contractor was reminded to prevent further damage to those trees and carry out tree surgery works immediately. - 6.1.30 Mal-pruning of transplanted trees had not been rectified since July 2006.
-Construction material was still stockpiled within tree protection zones of the retained trees located at Administration building since July 2006. - 6.1.31 A statement on the cause of death of tree T925 recorded was still outstanding. - 6.1.32 Transplanted tree T848 was death.
+The Contractor shall cut the damage root with sharp tool and cover them with moist Hessian sheet to retain moisture. - 6.1.32 Retained trees, such as but not limited to T957 and T956, next to administration building were severely damaged by construction.
+The Contractor was reminded to prevent further damage to those trees and carry out tree surgery works immediately. - 6.1.33 Mal-pruning of transplanted trees had not been rectified since July 2006.
+Construction material was still stockpiled within tree protection zones of the retained trees located at Administration building since July 2006. - 6.1.34 A statement on the cause of death of tree T925 recorded was still outstanding. - 6.1.35 Transplanted tree T848 was death.
 The tree was found planted too deep and the root flare was covered by soil.
 The Contractor was reminded to retain the tree and submit a proposal for replacement for ER's approval before tree removal.